Benny Leonard: Film and acting career

 Leonard worked as an after dinner speaker and lecturer after leaving boxing in 1925.
 With his good looks and the crowd his fame could bring, he performed in vaudeville, making several appearances as a dancer and performer shortly after his first boxing retirement.
 He appeared in the vaudeville musical Battling Butler in 1927.

 During his boxing career Leonard starred in the film serial The Evil Eye (1920) and a series of boxing related film shorts titled Flying Fists (1924–1925).
 He also appeared in The Come-Back (1925), and Hitting Hard (1925).

 Leonard lost the vast majority of his fortune in the stock market crash of 1929.

-After his failed boxing comeback attempt, from 1933-4 he worked as a boxing instructor for the physical education department at City College of New York, a school with a large Jewish enrollment.
+After his failed boxing comeback attempt, from 1933 to 1934 he worked as a boxing instructor for the physical education department at City College of New York, a school with a large Jewish enrollment.

 When the United States entered World War II, he enlisted in the Maritime Service and took charge of the physical training of 100,000 men, eventually rising to the rank of Lieutenant Commander by the time he had completed his three years of service.